fbdo/site/content/posts/scalability-and-high-availability-rules.md

 ### Make use of a distributed cache for states (High-2)

-Don't implement systems that require affinity to serve to function properly.
+Don't implement systems that require affinity to function properly.

 Don't use state or session replication to create duplicates of data on different systems.